modantailleur/paperSpectralTranscoder/README.md

 ## Audio generation

 As Mel spectrograms can be inverted with librosa using the feature [mel_to_audio](https://librosa.org/doc/main/generated/librosa.feature.inverse.mel_to_audio.html), we can also invert transcoded Mel spectrograms and thus retrieve audio from third-octave spectrograms.
-Some audio examples are available in the audio folder.
+Some audio examples obtained on [freesound](https://freesound.org/) are available in the audio and generated_audio folders.
 You can try with your own audio files, by putting your wav file in the audio folder and executing this command:

 ```
 command to execute
 ```

+The generated wav files will be placed in the generated_audio folder.

 ## Complementary experiment results

+Some training curves, and other complementary results are shown in the results folder.
+This includes a revised version of F.Gontier et al. aggregation method proposed in the paper [Polyphonic training set synthesis improves self-supervised urban sound classification](https://hal-nantes-universite.archives-ouvertes.fr/hal-03262863/).
+Instead of taking the top 3, the top 8 classes of SONYC-UST is taken into account for the aggregation.
+During inference, some of the classes that were considered relevant for each SONYC-UST class are grouped, so that the vector of size 527 becomes a vector of size ... .